 The North Asia CAPE works alongside a wide range of public and private organisations and businesses dedicated to supporting New Zealand’s economic and cultural relationships in the Asia-Pacific.
 These include NZ Trade and Enterprise, the Asia New Zealand Foundation, Export New Zealand, business councils such as NZ China Trade Association, Korea NZ Business Council, Japan NZ Business Council, the chambers of commerce, and regional economic development agencies throughout New Zealand.
 Read more about the North Asia CAPE

-The North Asia CAPE, NZTE, and ANZF all share common goals in terms of strengthening New Zealand’s ties with Greater China (including Hong Kong and Taiwan), Japan, and Korea.
+The North Asia CAPE, NZTE, and ANZF all share common goals in terms of strengthening New Zealand’s ties with Greater China, Japan, and Korea.
 To that end, the North Asia CAPE is committed to offering programmes and initiatives that complement those services provided by NZTE and ANZF.
 We will work with with these organisations to deliver outcomes on joint objectives.

 The North Asia CAPE supports New Zealand businesses engaged in North Asia through a range of resources, short courses, experts, events, and networking opportunities to connect you with a community of businesses already working in the region.
 If you don’t find what you are looking for on our website, please email us your comments and questions at firstname.lastname@example.org or connect here

 The North Asia CAPE offers tailored short business courses that can help businesses ask the right questions before making big export decisions.
 Read about the North Asia CAPE short courses

 Yes.
 The North Asia CAPE hosts and supports a number of networking opportunities for small, medium, and large businesses alike.
 Our Tuesday Talks are a great occasion to meet like minded professionals, and our nationwide seminars and partner talks provide opportunities to meet diverse groups of businesses and people.